Question the narrative and this is what happens.

 The first account obliteration was due to my posting an article from a history book describing what Islamic invaders did to infidels who refused to convert.

-When FB shut my third account down — it went black and could not be accessed by myself or anyone else — I launched my fourth account that amassed yet another 5000 friends, however, and much to my surprise, after a couple of months FB turned the lights back on the third account so for quite awhile I was “entertaining” 10,000 friends and who knows how many followers; there were only 250 friends who were part of both accounts.
+When FB shut my third account down — it went black and could not be accessed by myself or anyone else — I launched my fourth account and amassed yet another 5000 friends, however, and much to my surprise, after a couple of months FB turned the lights back on the third account so for quite awhile I was “entertaining” 10,000 friends along with who knows how many followers (there were only 250 friends who were part of both accounts).

-Everyone starts off on FB exactly the same, with a blank page.
-Some enjoy posting family, pets and or mealtime photos.
-For myself, postings followed one of three categories: LOL, CRINGE or PONDER.
+Everyone starts off on FB exactly the same: with a blank page.
+Some enjoy posting family, pets and or mealtime photos, but for myself the postings follow one of three categories: LOL, CRINGE or PONDER.

-I didn’t always personally believe in everything I posted — is it actually funny when someone slips on a banana peel? — but I attempted to personally utilize FB as yet another media canvas to most-often challenge existing paradigms.
+I don’t always personally believe in everything I post — is it actually funny when someone slips on a banana peel? — however, I attempt to personally utilize FB as yet another media-canvas to most-often challenge existing paradigms, as been my history within other media including radio, television and print.

-Nevertheless, FB shut down the third account forever after my posting photos of Hunter Biden taken from his laptop which at the time were considered “fake” and or “Russian manipulation” thereby not considered as being authentic by the “fact checkers”.
+Nevertheless, FB shut down the third account forever after my posting photos of Hunter Biden taken from his laptop that, at the time, were considered “fake” and or “Russian manipulation” thereby not considered as being authentic by the Facebook “fact checkers” whom, as time has proven, were seriously wrong, and with truth-be-damned, that account was permanently shut down.

-The fourth — and now final — account was shut down one day before the debate between Harris and Trump, whereby I had been posting articles addressing TDS (Trump Derangement Syndrome) and the “Kamela Coup” with her replacing President Biden in the race yet not replacing him in office…who was running the country anyway?
+The fourth account was nuked one day before the debate between Harris and Trump, whereby I had been posting a few articles addressing TDS (Trump Derangement Syndrome) and other articles addressing the “Kamila Coup” (her replacing President Biden in the 2024 race yet not replacing him in office…who was running the country anyway?).